 Iemitsu was home how long has he been here was he watching were they watching do they know

 I bit the inside of my cheek hard and focused on my breathing.

 "An accident," he said.
 "There was an accident at the construction site yesterday."

 Momma and Tsuna may have been ignorant, but I knew what that meant, what 'an accident' really translated to.
-I also knew what that was going to mean, as well.
-In a few hours' time, somewhere in a house a couple towns over, the happy little girl who had called me 'Nee-chan' was going to be dead.
+I also knew what that was going to mean.
+In a few hours' time (or days or weeks, why hadn't I cared more), somewhere in a house a couple towns over, the happy little girl who had called me 'Nee-chan' was going to be dead.